 While it is much more difficult to put a price on non-economic damages, they are every bit as valid as quantifiable economic damages.
 Non-economic damages include emotional pain and suffering, mental anguish, disfigurement, and the general loss of the enjoyment of life.

 The Florida Supreme Court has ruled that caps on non-economic damages are unconstitutional.
-Your The Villages medical malpractice attorney will fight to get you the compensation you deserve for your pain and suffering.Punitive Damages
+Your Villages Medical Malpractice Lawyers will fight to get you the compensation you deserve for your pain and suffering.Punitive Damages

 While relatively rare in medical malpractice cases, punitive damages could be awarded if the plaintiff can show that the malpractice was the result of reckless or wanton behavior, or an intentional act of wrongdoing.Florida’s Statute of Limitations for Medical Negligence Claims